dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 This is the **first of three** proposals that need to successfully pass.

-If this NNS proposal passes and the developer's principal is added the list of principals that can deploy to the SNS subnet, it does **not** guarantee the rest of the steps will complete.
+If this NNS proposal passes and the developer's principal is added the list of principals that can deploy to the SNS subnet, it does **not** guarantee the rest of the next stages will complete.

 If the proposal is adopted successfully, at the end of this step, we have: